 As discussed on [date of verbal warning], your repeated [lateness/absenteeism] is damaging your work performance and your team’s productivity.

-We take attendance issues seriously and expect you to comply with the company policy regarding [lateness/time off].
+We take attendance issues seriously and expect you to follow the company policy regarding [lateness/time off].

 However, you continue to violate this policy and [were late/didn’t come into work] on [list times and dates of lateness/absenteeism] without giving prior notice to either HR or your manager.